Topics for Collaboration

 • 3D User Interfaces: Theory and Practice (by Joseph J. LaViola Jr., Ernst Kruijff, Ryan P. McMahan, Doug A. Bowman, and Ivan P. Poupyrev): Google Books

-Email pascal.jansen@uni-ulm.de with your background, the topic you are interested in, and one paper, project, or course from this website that connects to your idea.
+Email pascal.jansen@uni-ulm.de with your background, the topic you are interested in, and one paper or project from this website that connects to your idea.